Chinese slump dents global art market in 2012 - study

 The study added that collectors were increasingly focusing on works by so-called "blue chip" artists.

-"Many art buyers are minimising risk by opting for the best-known artists at the top end of the market with post-war and contemporary art performing strongly," it said.
+"Many art buyers are minimizing risk by opting for the best-known artists at the top end of the market with post-war and contemporary art performing strongly," it said.

 That helped boost auction sales of post-war and contemporary art by five percent in 2012 to almost 4.5 billion euros and took that sector's overall market share to 43 percent.